-Meghalaya (meaning "the abode of clouds"), is one of the most beautiful states in North-East India offering a variety of sights, activities, food and festivals to the tourists.
-Well known for Cherapunjji, the place which receives one of the maximum rainfall in the world, Meghalaya can mesmerise you with its hills, valleys, lakes, caves and waterfalls which when combined with the beautiful clouds, give it a very serene and beautiful look.
+Meghalaya (meaning "the abode of clouds"), is one of the most beautiful states in North-East India offering a variety of sights, activities, food, and festivals to tourists.
+Well known for Cherapunjji, the place which receives one of the maximum rainfall in the world, Meghalaya can mesmerize you with its hills, valleys, lakes, caves, and waterfalls which when combined with the beautiful clouds, give it a very serene and beautiful look.

-Shillong is the capital of Meghalaya, and it’s the most urbanised area you will see in the entire state.
+Shillong is the capital of Meghalaya, and it’s the most urbanized area you will see in the entire state.
 Shillong has a lot of leftover British colonial influence so you will find plentiful British architecture here.
 Owing to the magnificent lakes all around the town, and the hills surrounding it, Shillong has often been called the Scotland of the East.